jskherman/dotfiles/espanso/README.md

 - The `config` folder contains the configuration file for espanso.
 - The `match` folder contains the different snippets I have.
-- The `packages` folder contains the different packages I have installed.
+- The `match/packages` folder contains the different packages I have installed.
 - The `scripts` folder contains the different scripts I have written to help me with espanso and do some different expansions that I can't do with espanso alone.